latolukasz/beeorm-doc/docs/guide/distributed_lock.md

 # Distributed Lock

-In some cases, you may need a mechanism to control access to a shared resource from multiple services.
-While it is easy to limit access to a resource within a single Go application using [sync.Mutex](https://tour.golang.org/concurrency/9), doing so across multiple instances of an application can be more challenging.
-FluxaORM's `Locker` feature provides a distributed lock backed by Redis.
-As long as all your application instances have access to the same Redis instance, you can use `Locker` to synchronize access.
+A `sync.Mutex` only protects a resource inside one process.
+When several instances of your application must coordinate, FluxaORM provides a distributed lock backed by Redis (implemented with [bsm/redislock](https://github.com/bsm/redislock)).
+Every instance that shares the same Redis pool can use it.

 ## Obtaining a Lock

-Get a `Locker` from a Redis pool, then call `Obtain` to acquire a lock:
+Get the `Locker` of a Redis pool and call `Obtain`:

 ```go
 import (